 Della’s Chocolates is a family owned and operated business, located in historic downtown Medina, NY.
 They offer an assortment of milk, dark, white, orange milk and orange dark sponge candy.
 You won’t be disappointed.

 Milk, dark, or orange– you choose.
 Fowler’s is a long-time Buffalo favorite for this creamy, rich bite-sized treat.
 Fowler’s is the original maker of sponge candy, and to this day they make in small batches, so every piece is as good as the last.
-They have 7 retail shops in WNY, and they’ve even made their way into the Buffalo Niagara International Airport.
-Super cool fact– they have a new sponge candy bar.
-Yum!
+They have retail shops in across WNY, and they’ve even made their way into the Buffalo Niagara International Airport.

 Located in Alden, Henry’s Candy & Gifts began its production by making Easter candy.
 Today it is a well known chocolate, candies, and sponge candy shop open year round.
 They go beyond the typical sponge candy bites by also offering sponge candy bars.

 Find Highland House in Hamburg’s Staub Square for Sponge Candy, Hot Cocoa Bombs, various chocolate items & gifts.
 Specialty custom themed chocolates are available as well.

 7. Kelly’s Country Store